 When selecting your brussels sprouts always look for tightly closed sprouts.
 I prefer those on the smaller size as cut in half they cook quickly becoming tender on the inside as well.
 I find that the larger ones do have a tendency to be bitter but if only larger sprouts are available, I will cut those in quarters.
 I vary my preparation year to year depending on whether or not my oven has room to roast them or use the stove top for quick sauté and braising.
-Sometimes I’ll use a stronger cheese to top them like gorgonzola or smoky Gouda but with my menu this year, I’ve opted to use shaves of parmesan that will lightly flavor and soften.

 They are best served hot.
 To prep ahead for this dish I’ll have my nuts toasted ahead of time and set aside.
 The brussels sprouts can be trimmed and lightly drizzled with olive oil and kept in the refrigerator until needed.
 On a side note, I’m always excited to learn new things.
 If you happen to grow your own brussels sprouts, David at The Gastronomic Gardener braises the large leaves as greens.
 Talk about using every part of the plant!

-Braised Brussels Sprouts with Pancetta, Pecans and Parmesan
+Braised Brussels Sprouts with Pecans

 2 lbs. fresh Brussels sprouts, stem cut off and trimmed of outer leaves